The 7 Processes of Sustainable Project Management

-As the world moves towards a more sustainability-focused future, project management will also experience fundamental shifts within their processes.
-In this blog, we uncover the 7 processes of sustainable project management and how they are ingraining sustainability throughout the entire project lifecycle.
+As the world moves towards a sustainability-focussed future, project management will experience fundamental shifts within its processes.
+In this post we outline 7 key processes that are being used for achieving sustainable project management, and explain how each maintains sustainability throughout the entire project lifecycle.

 What is Sustainable Project Management?

-2. Application of sustainability principles throughout the entire project life cycle,
+2. A complete plan for sustainability throughout the project’s entire life cycle.

-5. Considers both short-term and long-term implications of all project activities and outputs to the greater planet and society.
+5. An awareness of both the short-term and long-term impacts of all project activities and outputs.

 1. Planning the project’s sustainability management